 In an emergency or when there is an urgent public necessity, the notice of a meeting to deliberate or take action on the emergency or public necessity (or supplemental notice to add the deliberation as an item to the agenda of a previously called meeting) may be posted as late as one hour before the meeting is scheduled to begin.

-The Department of State Health Services (DSHS) has provided COVID-19 Fatality Management Recommendations for medical examiner offices, Justices of the Peace, and funeral homes.
+DSHS has provided COVID-19 Fatality Management Recommendations for medical examiner offices, Justices of the Peace and funeral homes.

 County Office Closures

 The county may consider which essential county functions need to remain functional, with possible operational changes (e.g., reduced staff, scheduled filings and staggered shifts).
 In-person visits to most county offices may be limited; however, the constitutional provisions of the Open Courts Provision must be observed.
 See Resources for Courts below.

 Also see TAC RMP's County Employer FAQs and Guidance Regarding COVID-19.